pooyavahidi/content/ai/generalization_machine_learning.md

 In the right side, we have a model which has high variance.
 This model has a higher capability to learn and we can see that the training error $J_{train}$ is low and the cross validation error $J_{cv}$ get closer to the performance goal as we increase the training data.

-> **Tips:**
+#### Tips and Techniques for Adding More Data
-> - Before increasing the training data, first check if the model has high bias or not.
+- Before increasing the training data, first check if the model has high bias or not.
 If the model has high bias, then we should first fix that before increasing the training data.
->   - **model has high variance**, then increasing the training data is a good way to improve the model's performance.
+   - **model has high variance**, then increasing the training data is a good way to improve the model's performance.

->   - **model has high bias**, increasing the training data will not help to improve the model's performance by itself.
+   - **model has high bias**, increasing the training data will not help to improve the model's performance by itself.

->- If we have a large amount of training data, instead of using all of it for the training, we can just use a small subset of it initially to train the model and then examine the learning curves and other metrics to see if the model is overfitting or underfitting.
+- If we have a large amount of training data, instead of using all of it for the training, we can just use a small subset of it initially to train the model and then examine the learning curves and other metrics to see if the model is overfitting or underfitting.
 Then introduce more data to the training set.
 This could help to guide us in the right direction in trade-off between bias and variance and better generalization.

->
-> - While increasing the training data, helps to reduce the high variance, we can't do the reverse to fix high bias.
+- While increasing the training data, helps to reduce the high variance, we can't do the reverse to fix high bias.
 In other words, reducing the training data will **not** help to reduce the high bias.
 It may reduce the training error, but it hasn't helped the capability of the model to learn the underlying patterns and it will generalize poorly to the validation and test data.

+- Add more data of types which the step of [Error Analysis](model_evaluation_machine_learning.md#error-analysis) indicated it might be useful.
+Instead of getting any types of new data, we can focus on the types of data that the model is struggling with.

+ - **Data Augmentation**: If we can't collect more data, we can use data augmentation techniques to artificially increase the size of the training dataset.
+   - Modify existing training data: For example, in an image classification task, we can create new images by applying transformations to the existing images.
+Modifications like rotation, scaling, flipping, and adding noise to the existing images.

+   - Generate synthetic data: Generate synthetic new data points to address imbalances in the dataset or the areas which model struggles with.
+Techniques like SMOTE (Synthetic Minority Over-sampling Technique) or Generative models can be used to create synthetic data points.

 ### Feature Selection and Reduce Model Complexity
 There are several ways to simplify a model.
 One of the most common ways is to reduce the number of features. [**Feature selection**](feature_engineering.md#feature-selection) is an important technique to choose the most relevant features to train the model.